Empusa: In antiquity

 The primary sources for the empousa in Antiquity are Aristophanes's plays (The Frogs and Ecclesiazusae) and Philostratus's Life of Apollonius of Tyana.

 Aristophanes

-The Empusa has been defined in the Sudas and by Crates of Mallus as a "demonic phantom" with shape-shifting abilities.
-Thus in Aristophane's plays she is said to change appearance from various beasts to a woman.
+The Empusa was defined in the Sudas and by Crates of Mallus as a "demonic phantom" with shape-shifting abilities.
+Thus in Aristophanes's plays she is said to change appearance from various beasts to a woman.